lisamariepleyer/SciBridge_WebApp/README.md

 - quiz with user feedback
   - reporting to the user whether a question was answered correctly
   - visually representing quiz statistics
-  - TODO: including visual aids and animations
+  - including visual aids and animations
 - questionnaire to obtain the user's personal info
-- TODO: persist quiz and questionnaire answers
+- persist quiz and questionnaire answers

 ## Contributing